huggingface/blog/ambassadors-program.md

 🎁 Exclusive merchandise and assets.

-✨ Being officially recognized as an Hugging Face’s Ambassador
+✨ Being officially recognized as a Hugging Face’s Student Ambassador

 <br />